-Holders of Series A1 Preferred Stock are entitled to receive, if, as and when authorized by the Company's Board of Directors, and declared by the Company out of legally available funds, cumulative cash dividends (the "Series A1 Dividend") on each share of Series A1 Preferred Stock at the greater of (i) an annual rate of 6.0% of the Series A1 Preferred Stock Stated Value (i.e., the equivalent of \$0.3750 per share per quarter) and (ii) the Federal Funds (Effective) Rate for such quarter and plus 2.5% of the Series A1 Preferred Stock Stated Value divided by four, up to a maximum of 2.5% of the Series A1 Preferred Stock Stated Value divided by four, up to a maximum of 2.5% of the Series A1 Preferred Stock Stated Value per quarter.
-Holders of Series A Preferred Stock are entitled to receive, if, as and when authorized by the Company's Board of Directors, and declared by the Company out of legally available funds, cumulative cash dividends on each share of Series A Preferred Stock at an annual rate of 5.50% of the Series A Preferred Stock Stated Value (i.e., the equivalent of \$0.34375 per share per quarter) (the "Series A Dividend").
-Holders of Series D Preferred Stock are entitled to receive, if, as and when authorized by the Company's Board of Directors, and declared by the Company out of legally available funds, cumulative cash dividends on each share of Series D Preferred Stock at an annual rate of 5.65% of the Series D Preferred Stock Stated Value (i.e., the equivalent of \$0.35313 per share per quarter) (the "Series D Dividend").
+Holders of Series A1 Preferred Stock are entitled to receive, if, as and when authorized by the Company's Board of Directors, and declared by the Company out of legally available funds, cumulative cash dividends (the "Series A1 Dividend") on each share of Series A1 Preferred Stock at the greater of (i) an annual rate of 6.0% of the Series A1 Preferred Stock Stated Value (i.e., the equivalent of \$0.3750 per share per quarter) and (ii) the Federal Funds (Effective) Rate for such quarter and plus 2.5% of the Series A1 Preferred Stock Stated Value divided by four, up to a maximum of 2.5% of the Series A1 Preferred Stock Stated Value divided by four, up to a maximum of 2.5% of the Series A1 Preferred Stock are entitled to receive, if, as and when authorized by the Company's Board of Directors, and declared by the Company out of legally available funds, cumulative cash dividends on each share of Series A Preferred Stock at an annual rate of 5.50% of the Series A Preferred Stock Stated Value (i.e., the equivalent of \$0.34375 per share per quarter) (the "Series A Dividend").
+Holders of Series D Preferred Stock are entitled to receive, if, as and when authorized by the Company out of legally available funds, cumulative cash dividends of Directors, and declared by the Company out of legally available funds, cumulative cash dividends on each share of Series A Dividend").
+Holders of Series D Preferred Stock are entitled to receive, if, as and when authorized by the Company's Board of Directors, and declared by the Company out of legally available funds, cumulative cash dividends on each share of 5.65% of the Series D Preferred Stock at an annual rate of 5.65% of the Series D Preferred Stock Stated Value (i.e., the equivalent of \$0.35313 per share per quarter) (the "Series D Dividend").
 Dividends on each share of Series A1 Preferred Stock, Series A Preferred Stock and Series D Preferred Stock begin accruing on, and are cumulative from, the date of issuance.